 Panasonic GX8 versus Canon 80D

 The Panasonic Lumix DMC-GX8 and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in July 2015 and February 2016.
 The GX8 is a mirrorless interchangeable lens camera, while the 80D is a DSLR.
 The cameras are based on a Four Thirds (GX8) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX8 and the Canon 80D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).